 Yes, you can.
 As part of the package, you also get an electrode holder that is specifically designed to keep your electrodes.
-It accounts for quick and easy exchange of electrodes while one works.
+It accounts for the quick and easy exchange of electrodes while one works.

 As you are able to see from our 80 amp inverter arc welder review, the Forney stick welder is a very solid machine.
 It is easy to use and very light to carry, making it a great choice for hobbyists.

 What most Forney Easy Weld reviews emphasize is its size.
 We more than agree with this.
 This is clearly an evolution when it comes to arc welders.
 No more will you need to use those rustic and enormous rigs when you can do similar things with a smaller unit.